shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-explorer-tutorial.md

             };
           }
         }

-        setData({ pubkey, lamports, details });
+        // Set all the data to the state setData({ pubkey, lamports, details });
         console.log("address", query.searchValue);
       }
     } catch (err) {}
   }

-  return (
+  // Return the account header and the component that shows the history. return (
     <>
       {!data?.pubkey ? (